 Daddy Didn't Show: Roger's dad breaks his heart when, after the Angels are well on their way to winning the pennant (which he sarcastically said would be when they could be a family again), he gives up custody of Roger to the state.

 Knox doesn't believe in the angels, but the team is winning when Roger and JP are there, so he has it arranged so they'll be at every home game to keep the winning ways going.

 The players also touch a pole in the clubhouse after a game as a good-luck tradition.
 Hemmerling mentions that after 15 straight losses, they should find something else to rub; resident cuckoolander Bass makes a good point by remarking that they should probably touch the pole before the game.

 Gretzky Has the Ball: In the remake.
 In 1993, the American League was divided into two divisions of seven teams each.
 The Angels would still have to go through another seven-game series against the Eastern champion to win the pennant. note The American League realigned into three divisions in 1994, the year of the film's release, so had the 1994 alignment been used in the film the Angels would have to win two playoff series instead of one.

 Guardian Angel: Al, and it's implied the unnamed angel who talks to McGovern in the original is his guardian angel.

-God Is Good: Roger prays for a miracle (The Angels team winning the penant) and his prayers are answered by angels descending from heaven to help The Team.
+God Is Good: Roger prays for a miracle (The Angels team winning the pennant) and his prayers are answered by angels descending from heaven to help The Team.

-Happily Adopted: Knox adopts Roger and JP in the ending and they are ecstatic.
+Happily Adopted: Knox adopts Roger and JP in the ending and they are all ecstatic.